Higher rank sheaves on threefolds and functional equations: Introduction

 Theorems \ref{cor}, \ref{thm2} are proved in Section \ref{section1}.
 A special case of Theorem \ref{main} was proved in \cite{GK2}, i.e.~for $\F = \ccR$ a rank 2 reflexive sheaf satisfying the following two additional conditions\footnote{J.~Rennemo pointed out that these two additional conditions can be dropped \cite{GK2}.
 After twisting by $-mH$, with $H$ very ample and $m \gg 0$, the desired cosection always exists.
 This argument only works for \emph{rank 2 reflexive sheaves}.
 Instead, in this paper we use that such a cosection always exists locally for \emph{torsion free sheaves of any rank} as discussed below.} \begin{itemize} \item $H^1(\det \ccR) = H^2(\det \ccR) = 0$, \item there exists a cosection $\ccR \rightarrow \O_X$ such that the image is the ideal sheaf of a 1-dimensional scheme. \end{itemize} The proof of \cite{GK2} uses the Serre correspondence and a rank 2 version of a Hall algebra calculation by Stoppa-Thomas \cite{ST}.
 In this paper we first reduce to an \emph{affine version} of Theorem \ref{main} on $\Spec A$ (Section \ref{section1}) with \begin{itemize} \item $\Spec A$ a Zariski open subset of $X$, or \item $\Spec A = \Spec \widehat{\O}_{X,P}$, where $\widehat{\O}_{X,P}$ is the completion of the stalk $\O_{X,P}$ at a closed point $P \in X$. \end{itemize} Let $M$ be the $A$-module corresponding to $\F |_{\Spec A}$.
 By a theorem of Bourbaki (see Theorem \ref{Bourbaki}), there exists an $A$-module homomorphism $M \rightarrow A$ with free kernel.
 This cosection $M \rightarrow A$ allows us to prove an affine version of Theorem \ref{main} in the rank 2 case following ideas of \cite{GK2}.
 The higher rank case builds on the rank 2 case by a new inductive construction.
 The proof of the affine version of Theorem \ref{main} occupies Sections \ref{section2} and \ref{Hall}.

+\begin{remark} {\rm It is an interesting question to what extent the methods of this proof work without reduction to the affine case $\Spec A$.
+Let $X$ be a smooth projective threefold and $\F$ a torsion free sheaf of homological dimension $1$ on $X$.
+Suppose there exists a cosection $\F \rightarrow \O_X$ with locally free kernel.
+Then it appears that most methods of the proof of this paper (in particular Theorem \ref{key}) work globally on $X$ as well.
+As mentioned above, when $\F = \ccR$ is reflexive of rank 2, such a cosection exists (possibly after twisting by a line bundle).
+In general, the authors only have the required cosection in the affine case (Theorem \ref{Bourbaki}), which leads to the current approach.} \end{remark}

-We expect that Theorem \ref{main} is related to Toda's recent work on the higher rank DT/PT correspondence on Calabi-Yau threefolds \cite{Tod2}, which involves J.~Lo's notion of higher rank Pandharipande-Thomas pairs \cite{Lo}.
-The latter were also related to Quot schemes of $\ext^1(\ccR,\O_X)$, where $\ccR$ is a $\mu$-stable reflexive sheaf, in \cite[Rem.~4.4]{Lo}.
-It is interesting to find out the precise relations between these works.
-Although Theorem \ref{main} is perhaps less suitable for studying the higher rank DT/PT correspondence, it has the advantage that it holds for any torsion free sheaf of homological dimension $\leq 1$ (not necessarily stable or reflexive) on any threefold (not necessarily Calabi-Yau). \\
+We expect that Theorem \ref{main} is related to Toda's recent work on the higher rank DT/PT correspondence on Calabi-Yau threefolds \cite{Tod2}, which involves J.~Lo's notion of higher rank Pandharipande-Thomas pairs \cite{Lo1}.
+The latter were also related to Quot schemes of $\ext^1(\ccR,\O_X)$, where $\ccR$ is a $\mu_H$-stable reflexive sheaf, in \cite[Rem.~4.4]{Lo1}.
+Recently, after this paper appeared, the relationships between these works have been clarified and further investigated by Lo \cite{Lo2} and S.~Beentjes and Ricolfi \cite{BR}.

+Theorem \ref{main} has the nice property that it holds for any torsion free sheaf of homological dimension $\leq 1$ (not necessarily stable or reflexive) on any smooth projective threefold (not necessarily Calabi-Yau).

 \textbf{Acknowledgements.} We thank J.~Lo, D.~Maulik, R.~Skjelnes, and R.~P.~Thomas for useful discussions.
 A.G.~was partially supported by NSF grant DMS-1406788.
-M.K.~was supported by Marie Sk{\l}odowska-Curie Project 656898. \\
+M.K.~was supported by Marie Sk{\l}odowska-Curie Project 656898.

 \textbf{Notation.} All sheaves in this paper are coherent and all modules are finitely generated.
 The length of a 0-dimensional sheaf $\cQ$ is denoted by $\ell(\cQ)$.

 For any sheaf $\cE$ with support of codimension $c$ on a smooth variety $X$ and any line bundle $L$ on $X$, we define